 Most business computers and tablets benefit from office suites that enable users to perform tasks like editing documents, working with spreadsheets and creating presentations.
-More often than not, that office suite is Microsoft Office, but there are now several alternatives that may peak your interest…
+More often than not, that office suite is Microsoft Office 365, but there are plenty of alternatives that may pique your interest…

 What's in an office suite?

 Office suites are also called 'office software' or 'office packages'.

 An office suite is a software package which consists of several pieces of software that are closely linked.
 They are usually bundled together and sold or rented as a single entity.

 - A word processor, to create, edit and save documents such as reports and letters.

 - A spreadsheet app, for calculations and manipulating data on a grid.